Easy Steps: How to RDP with Azure AD Joined Windows 10, 11

 Easier to use.
 With AnyViewer, you can one-click control the remote computer, while RDP requires entering information like IP address or username.

 Windows Home/Standard supported.
-AnyViewer supports Windows OS and Windows Server OS, while the RDP server is unavailable on Windows Home or Standard edition.
+AnyViewer supports Windows OS and Windows Server OS, while the RDP server is unavailable on Windows Home or Standard Edition.

 Multiple sessions.
 AnyViewer supports concurrent sessions to help you manage several computers simultaneously, while RDP only allows multiple sessions on Windows Server with CALs.